 Nondefault configurations for the SSL protocol or cipher suites used on one site should not impact a distributed collaboration with another site, even if the protocols or ciphers do not match or overlap.

 ArcGIS Online and ArcGIS Enterprise collaborations

 Yes, you can share hosted feature layer views to a collaboration.
-At 10.6.x, they will be shared as copies if its feature layer has been configured to be sent as a copy.
+Starting at 10.6.1, hosted feature layer views can be shared as copies if its feature layer has been configured to be sent as a copy.

 I use both ArcGIS Enterprise and ArcGIS Online.
 Can I set up distributed collaboration between the two?